-TIP When dragging a specific range with the Range Selection tool, drag the specific amount first-in this case, the gap-and then extend the range in the other direction to include all of the necessary clips.
+TIP When dragging a specific range with the Range Selection tool, drag the specific amount first-in this case, the gap-and then extend the range in the other direction to include all the necessary clips.
+Once you drag a range, you can use the nudge shortcuts, (comma) and. (period) with the Option-Command modifiers to move the range one frame at a time as needed.
+Additionally, you can Shift-drag the edges of a range to trim.